Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Winner: Traditional endocrinology practices and physician-supervised telehealth

-Endocrinologists and primary care physicians with diabetes expertise provide the most comprehensive oversight, particularly for patients with complex medical histories.
+Endocrinologists and primary care physicians with diabetes expertise provide the most thorough oversight, particularly for patients with complex medical histories.
 These providers typically offer regular monitoring, dose adjustments, and management of side effects or complications.

 Telehealth platforms vary significantly in physician involvement.
 High-quality services like FormBlends' physician assessment include thorough medical reviews, ongoing monitoring, and direct physician access.
 Lower-quality platforms may rely on brief questionnaires with minimal physician interaction.